 Process is an independent branding and design agency based in Switzerland, China and Taiwan.
 Our branding experts’ holistic approach provides valuable support for all your company’s undertakings and our work has won numerous awards.

-Silver Dolphin and nomination for “The home of energy”
+Silver Dolphin and Special-Edi for “The home of energy”

 “The home of energy” is among the winners of the Cannes Corporate Media & TV Awards 2016!
 The international competition received a record number of 1000 entries and our film won a Silver Dolphin in the category “Online Media”.
-Further, it is on the Shortlist of the Swiss Edi.16 Awards.
-On November, 3rd we will find out at the awards ceremony whether it will be a gold, silver or bronze Edi.
+Further, the production received the Special-Edi for Editig at the Swiss Awards for Commissioned and Advertising Films.
 We created this unconventional corporate movie in cooperation with film production house Stories for our client BKW.

 After a successful rebranding of the Graubünden wine merchants and producers vonSalis, we have now also developed names and product identities for two new summer wines: «Wein Einfach Fein» (“Simply Fine Wine”) and «Wein Einfach Offen» (“Simply Open Wine”) are the first vonSalis wines to hit the market since the relaunch.

 We are delighted to announce that our work for Marché Mövenpick restaurants has already picked up its fourth international award – one of this year’s highly sought-after Red Dots for Communication Design has gone to Process in the “Brand Design” category.
 The “Red Dot Award: Communication Design” competition is famed throughout the world, with designers and companies from no less than 46 nations taking part this year.